ppearing today, Saturday, April 23rd 2016, The Irish Times have paid tribute to local historian and boat builder Derek Paine.

 Having passed away on Sunday, April 10th, Mr. Paine’s passing moved many people in Greystones.
 And not just those lucky enough to know the man directly.

-Having worked tirelessly to improve his hometown, one of his greatest contributions was his archiving – along with his son, Gary – the man people, landmarks and events in Greystones’ history.
+Having worked tirelessly to improve his hometown, one of the man’s greatest contributions was his archiving – along with his son, Gary – the people, landmarks and events in Greystones’ history.
 Released over seven seminal books, it’s a collection that will live on long after we’ve all moved on.